Marion Fairfax: Early career

-Fairfax first started her career as a stage actress, just like many other women did in that era.
+Fairfax first started her career as a stage actress.
 By 1901 she was appearing on Broadway and soon after that her own plays started appearing on Broadway.
 Before she went into pictures she was known for being one of the most distinguished stage authors in the United States, writing Broadway hits such as The Builders (1907), The Chaperon (1908), The Talker (1912), A Modern Girl (1914), In 1915 The Lasky Feature Play Company entered into a contract with Fairfax.
 This opportunity gave Fairfax the chance to work under William C. deMille who is known as the author for many successful plays such as "The Warrens of Virginia" and "The Woman."
 The success of Fairfax comes through wide knowledge of dramatic values, not only from an author's perspective but also from that of the artist.

 Fairfax's production career began with the Paramount Company.
 During her time there she wrote the scripts to multiple successful photoplays such as The Clown, The Honor of His House, The Valley of the Giants, The Westerner, The Sowers, The Immigrant and many more.
 In October 1920 Fairfax renewed a contract with Marshall Neilan.
 After building a successful resume with Neilan, which included the production and script writing of films such as Don't ever marry, The Rivers End, Dinty and Go and Get it, Fairfax was in charge of Neilan's next four films.
 Her first project is based on a Ben Ames Williams magazine story called Not a Drum Was Heard.